 Mr. Hauspurg has a consulting agreement with the Company pursuant to which he is paid \$900 per day for services rendered to the Company.
-Mr. Hauspurg received \$900 under this agreement in 1993.
+He received no payments under this agreement in 1994.

-The Board of Trustees held twelve regular meetings in 1993.
-During 1993 each incumbent Trustee attended more than 75 percent of the combined meetings of the Board of Trustees and the Board Committees on which he or she served.
+The Board of Trustees held twelve regular meetings in 1994.
+During 1994 each incumbent Trustee attended more than 75 percent of the combined meetings of the Board of Trustees and the Board Committees on which he or she served, held during his or her period of service.